-So you might be wondering what exactly is Danger 5, which is understandable, since I’ve only heard a few people here in the states talking about this show back when it was Netflix.
-Danger 5 is an Australian comedy that ran for 13 episodes across 2 seasons (I’ll be reviewing both seasons for you) on SBS, created by Alrugo Entertainment after their success with the web series Italian Spiderman.
-The premise is simple; it’s WWII, and a team of super spies, known as Danger 5, from the allied nations are brought together to stop the Nazis and kill Adolf Hitler.
-Each episode follows a different mission where Danger 5 tries to foil the cartoonishly supervillian-esque schemes of Hitler and his underlings (I mean, the first episode is about the Nazis stealing all of the world’s monuments, and it only gets more ridiculous from there).
+So you might be wondering what exactly is Danger 5?
+This is understandable since I’ve only met a few people who had seen this show back when it was Netflix.
+Danger 5 is an Australian comedy that ran for 13 episodes across 2 seasons – I’ll be reviewing both seasons for you – on SBS.
+It was created by Alrugo Entertainment after its success with the web series Italian Spiderman.